nosheena-jabeen/nosheena-jabeen/README.md

 ## Hi there 🌸👋

 ### Offensive Security & Penetration Testing | Field Engineer | Intelligence Analysis
-I'm a cybersecurity professional transitioning from military intelligence into offensive security — and currently rebuilding my foundations from the ground up.
+I'm a DV-cleared cybersecurity professional transitioning from military intelligence into offensive security, bringing structured analytical thinking and experience in high-trust environments into a new technical direction.
+After gaining exposure to web application testing and defence-focused security work, I’ve chosen to deliberately rebuild and strengthen my foundations from the ground up.

-This GitHub (for now) is my documented journey towards **CSTM (Cyber Scheme Team Member)**.

-I'm deliberately strengthening my core capability across:

-- 🌐 Web Application Testing
-- 🪟 Windows Security
-- 🐧 Linux Security

-Just structured learning, consistent practice, and real technical growth ✨
+This GitHub will document my journey towards industry-recognised professional certifications, while developing disciplined methodology across web, Windows, and Linux environments through structured labs, technical write-ups, and consistent hands-on practice.
+The focus is simple: building real, demonstrable capability step by step.

 ### 🎓 Certifications

+- 📚 CompTIA A+ (In Progress)
+- 🎯 CSTM – In Training (Target 2026)
 - 🎖️ Fortinet Certified Associate (FCA) – Cybersecurity
 - 🎖️ Fortinet Certified Fundamentals (FCF) – Cybersecurity
 - 🎓 Level 5 Cybersecurity & Networking (Distinction)
 - 🛠️ Penetration Testing – Abertay University
-- 📚 CompTIA A+ (In Progress)
-- 🎯 CSTM – In Training (Target 2026)

 ### 📖 What You’ll Find Here (For Now 💗)